-The EU has adopted a circular economy action plan that has a clear focus on recovery and recycling, particularly with regards to packaging material.
+The EU has adopted a circular economy action plan59 that has a clear focus on recovery and recycling, particularly with regards to packaging material.
 Recyclability is an important step in shifting towards a circular economy.
-The requirement states that all parts of the packaging that consist of different materials must be possible to be separate without using a tool and sorted separately, so as to not hinder recycling.
-An exemption is made for certain packaging elements as they are difficult to separate from the rest of the primary packaging and there are no known alternatives to these.
+This requirement applies to all components of the packaging, except labels that have their own requirement (O36).
+All parts of the packaging that consist of different materials must be possible to be separate without using a tool and sorted separately, so as to not hinder recycling.
+Exemptions are made for certain packaging/packaging elements as they are difficult to separate from the rest of the primary packaging and there are no known alternatives to these.

-The Nordic recycling manuals for plastic packaging and RecyClass guidelines for design for recycling are the base for the requirement.
-After public consultation, the requirement has been restructured to be clearer.
-It now states that plastic bottles/containers and closures must be made from >99% PE, >95% PP or >98% PET to be compatible with recycling.
+The Nordic recycling manuals for plastic packaging^{60,61} and RecyClass guidelines for design for recycling62 are the base for the requirement, which state that plastic bottles/containers and closures must be made from >99% PE, >95% PP or >98% PET to be compatible with recycling.
 These three are the best performing plastics from a recycling perspective.
 Biodegradable plastics are not allowed to be used as they are not suitable in today's recycling systems and can cause problems in the material recovery process.
-After the public consultation, exemptions from this requirement have been introduced for spray or pump nozzles that contain other plastics than PE, PP or PET because these technical plastics can play a crucial role in the function of the nozzles.
-The plastic(s) must have a density >1.0 g/cm, to ensure that they do not contaminate the recycling streams of PE, PP and PET.
+Exemptions from this requirement have been introduced for sealing foil of plastic laminate and small metal parts, as there are no better alternatives.
+And for spray or pump nozzles that contain other plastics than PE, PP or PET because these technical plastics can play a crucial role in the function of the nozzles.
+The plastic(s) must have a density >1.0 g/cm3, to ensure that they do not contaminate the recycling streams of PE, PP and PET.

-Furthermore, an exemption has been introduced for closures on upside down squeeze bottles that contain silicone with a density < 0.95 g/cm for containers of PET and with a density > 1.0 g/cm for containers of PE and PP, as these are necessary so that the squeeze bottles doesn't leak.
+An exemption has been introduced for closures on upside down squeeze bottles that contain silicone with a density < 0.95 g/cm3 for containers of PET and with a density > 1.0 g/cm3 for containers of PE and PP, as these are necessary so that the squeeze bottles doesn't leak.
 Alternative membrane materials exist for squeeze bottles, however they usually fail to ensure leak-proof closures when the bottle is inverted (upside-down).
 The silicone's density must be compatible with recycling of PE, PP and PET respectively.
 Furthermore, it is required that the packaging is proven fully recyclable according to guidelines established by RecyClass.
 The packaging must achieve a minimum score of B, as indicated on a recyclability rate certificate issued by RecyClass.
 D4, D5 and D6 can be residues from polymerisation of silicone and are on the Candidate List and Nordic Ecolabelling wishes to limit the use of materials with higher concentrations of these substances, whereby a limit of 1000 ppm for these three substances combined is set.